-- A. Preexcitation is used to describe rhythms that originate from above the ventricles but the impulse travels via a pathway other than the AV node and the bundle of HIS. - B. The supraventricular impulse excites the ventricles earlier than would be expected if the impulse traveled through normal pathways in the AV node. - C. Patients with preexcitation syndromes are prone to AVRT - D. The abnormal pathways are formed during fetal development and persist as congenital malformations of working myocardial tissue in some patients.
+- A. Pre-excitation is used to describe rhythms that originate in the atria but the impulse is conducted to the ventricles through an abnormal pathway other than the AV node and the bundle of HIS. - B. The abnormal pathways do not delay conduction like the AV node, thus atrial impulses excite the ventricles earlier than would be expected if conducted through the AV node. - C. Patients with preexcitation syndromes are prone to AVRT - D. The abnormal pathways are formed during fetal development and persist as congenital malformations of working myocardial tissue in some patients.
 Because they bypass part or all of the normal conduction system they are called accessory pathways. - E. The term bypass tract is used when one end of an accessory pathway is attached to normal conductive tissue.
 This pathway may connect the right atrial and ventricular walls, the left atrial and ventricular walls, or connect the atrial and ventricular septa on either the right or left side.